SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/04-Console-App-in-IntelliJ.md

 System.out.println("Hello Java");
 ```

-Here is how our program should look like in IntelliJ IDEA:
+Here is how our program should look in IntelliJ IDEA:

 [image assetsSrc="intro-to-programming-code-in-intellij.png" /]